-How to manage stocks
+How to manage Stocks

 To add a stock to your list:

-- Press the plus “+” button in the top left
+- Press the plus “+” button in the top left corner.

-- Search the stock you want
+- Search for the stock you want.

 To delete a stock:

-- Go to manage stocks screen
+- Go to the manage stocks screen.

-To re-order stocks
+To re-arrange stocks

 How to control stock notifications

-- Tap “Done” to save
+- Tap “Done” to save.

 Ask an Expert